NATIONAL ENVIRONMENTAL POLICY ACT

 Determinations of NEPA Adequacy (DNAs): If a review of existing EISs or EAs show that the BLM has already covered a proposed action, it can rely on an internal Determination of NEPA Adequacy (DNA).
 These determinations also address conformance with approved land use plans.
 The BLM documents its DNAs through a worksheet that is kept with the project file.

 Categorical Exclusions (CEs): Categorical Exclusions are a category of actions the BLM has identified that do not individually or cumulatively have a significant effect on the human environment.
 These include such actions as installing protective grates on abandoned mines or permitting temporary livestock feeding during periods of drought.
 In some cases, Congress has created CEs for activities such as drilling for oil and gas on a site which has hosted similar efforts in the past five years.
-The BLM does not prepare NEPA documents for categorical exclusions.

 Visit the Council on Environmental Quality's website to learn more about NEPA.